-The Free Zumba & Toning classes will return to the Downtown Rec Center (DRC) on February 1,2018.
+The Free Zumba & Toning classes take place at the Downtown Rec Center (DRC)

 The Downtown Rec Center is located at 1338 E. 8th Street.